wsprague-nu/doranet/samples/5-cartesian-expansion.md

 ['hydrogenation of alkene/carbonyl']
 ```

-This becomes more useful when viewing reactions which only indicate the index of the operator.
+This becomes more useful when viewing reactions (which only indicate the index of the operator).

 We will save this initial network to a file, so that we may restore it for testing out new strategies and configuration options.